-Startup O.School raises $800,000 to improve sex education
+Startup O.school raises $800,000 to improve sex education

 Sex education startup O.school recently raised $800,000 to help achieve its goal of offering up easy access to sex-positive, inclusive and comprehensive education around sex and sexuality.
 Current investors include Cyan Banister of Founders Fund, X Factor Ventures and The House Fund.

 Sex is one of those things that is still heavily stigmatized in many societies.
-That leads to subpar education around all-things sex and sexuality.
+That leads to sub par education around all-things sex and sexuality.
 O.school, founded by Andrea Barrica, aims to fix that.

 O.school, which officially launches November 3, will initially offer five daily live streams of sex education content for college-aged adults and older.
 The live streams will happen between 4pm and 9pm PT.
 During the streams, you can chat with experts, share your personal experiences and ultimately learn more about sex and pleasure.